Type: Moving Magnet (MM)

-Treble: The treble is markedly laid-back, even rolled-off.
+Treble: The treble is laid-back, even rolled-off.
 It has a soft character, which can be attractive, but nevertheless lacks focus and detail.
 On a positive note, it can tame bright recordings.
-However, refer to the section on Capacitive Load for information on how to improve the treble clarity of this cartridge.

 Midrange: The mid-band is quite forward but of fairly unremarkable quality.
-It has decent body but is not especially refined or detailed, and is lacking in presence.
-On some recordings, a hardness and graininess become evident, most noticeably in the upper reaches of vocals – refer to the section on Capacitive Load for information on how to reduce this effect.
+It has decent body but is not especially refined or detailed, and lacks a sense of realism.
+A hardness and graininess are often noticeable in the upper midrange – as a result, the midrange can sound harsh.
 The handling of sibilance on vocals is, however, above average (with the original Shure stylus).

 Bass: This is the cartridge’s strongest and probably most forward band.
 The well-extended bass is powerful and punchy, giving the sound a solid, substantial feel.
 Having said that, the quality of the bass is a little soft without a great deal of texture and can sometimes seem unsubtle.

 The Shure M75ED is well known for having a warm balance and this is certainly my experience of it – my description would be ‘big and warm’, by virtue of its powerful bass and restrained treble.
-Some may describe its sound as rich or lush, but for me it actually verges on thick and woolly, at least with a typical 200pF phono-stage.
-This brings me to the electrical loading issue – I find that this cartridge blossoms when used with a low-capacitance phono-stage of around 50pF, where its sound becomes warm and mellow with a more extended and articulate treble.
-While I have realised that the Shure M75ED is far from the last word in detail, with a low capacitive load it delivers a performance that is more befitting of its nude elliptical stylus.
-In general, it is capable of producing a pleasant sound that will appeal to those who appreciate the ‘warm sound of vinyl’.
+Some may describe its sound as rich or lush, but for me it actually verges on thick and woolly.
+This cartridge is not without its rough edges but it is capable of producing a pleasant sound that may appeal to those who appreciate the ‘warm sound of vinyl’.

 This cartridge is a light tracker, with a tracking force range of 0.75-1.5g.
 The commonly used setting is 1.25g and this is the one that I adopt (or 1.3g).
 While the original Shure stylus navigates sibilant vocals reasonably well, I am not totally convinced of its all-round tracking ability in that the cartridge does not produce a very precise sound.